mattsteeldue/vforth/README.md

 ---------------------
 It uses all the 8 Microdrive units, somehow chained together, to offer 1778 blocks half-KB each (889 KBytes).
 I think nobody on Earth ever owned 8 Microdrive-units at the same time, so the only way to use this much storage is using an emulator.
-Nevertheless, this Forth system was born and run on my real 48K hardware for years.

 To run under Windows you should use  fuse.exe
 To spare some timeat start-up, you can specify the switches to enable ZX Interface I and eight Microdrive units.